Helicopter UH-1H 68-16583

 Vehicle involved: helicopter

-Position in vehicle:
+Position in vehicle: pilot

 Vehicle ownership: government